Our communication to JUUL retailers about the Multistate Settlement | Read here

-The U.S. Food and Drug Administration (FDA) also conducts approximately 12,000 compliance checks per month using underage youth to attempt to purchase tobacco or vapor products.
+The U.S. Food and Drug Administration (FDA) also conducts compliance checks using underage youth who attempt to buy tobacco or vapor products.

-Failing either an FDA compliance check or Juul Labs mystery shop comes with serious penalties.
+Failing either an FDA compliance check or Juul Labs mystery shop can come with penalties.
+It is critical that retailers follow the law and ask anyone under the age of 27 for a valid, government-issued ID.

-The FDA also conducts approximately 12,000 compliance checks per month using underage youth to attempt to purchase tobacco or vapor products.
-The FDA also has penalties for failing a compliance check.
-After an FDA violation, the FDA applies penalties based on a store’s inspection record.
-These penalties may include:
+The FDA has their own penalties for failing a compliance check.
+After a violation, the FDA applies penalties based on a store’s inspection record.
+These may include:

 To learn more about the FDA violation process, see FDA’s chart here.